 Las Lenas Ski Resort – Mendoza, Argentina

 Las Lenas Ski Resort is one of the largest Andean ski resorts in South America.
+It is located at the base of the Andes Mountains in Mendoza, the area that is normally known for its wine tours.
 People obsess over the incredible ski and snowboard terrain that Las Lenas provides.
 Some even go as far as saying that there is more skiable terrain here than at Whistler.
 This internationally favored ski resort offers a snowy playground for both beginners and experts.
 Enjoy 13 ski lifts, hundreds of chutes and bowls, and a vast amount of out of bounds space to shred.
 There is even a basic snow park located in the center of the resort where the advanced can practice their tricks!
 What’s the greatest attribute of Las Lenas?
 It’s the best lift-accessed terrain in the Andes.
 Many of the lifts take you right back to the resort.
-How great is that?!
 Plus, in your downtime or on a night out after intense outdoor, physical activity, tourists can explore the Centro Commercial La Piramide – where casinos, restaurants, shops, hotels, and a lively nightlife present themselves.

 Los Penitentes Ski Resort – Mendoza, Argentina